SusannaShu/susu-map-display/README.md

 > **This repository is for display purposes only.** It showcases the UI, interaction design, and frontend architecture of SUSU Map.
 All data is hardcoded mock data -- no backend is required to run this app.
-The production version with real-time data, authentication, and Strapi backend integration is maintained in a private repository.
+The production version with real-time data, authentication, and backend integration is maintained in a private repository.

 ---